Building stream combinators

 The physical location of variables used in your code may move throughout the lifetime of your program.
 In Rust, for example, it is common to move a variable through an assignment.
 A variable that is called by value by a function is moved (literally and conceptually) into the the function.
 The function takes conceptual ownership.
 As far as I know, this is called the move semantics of Rust.

 However, through this conceptual/semantical moving process, a physical move of the data in the registers of the CPU or other parts of memory may also occur.
-This is dangerous when the content moved data is self-referencing.
+This is dangerous when the data being moved is self-referencing.

 For more information, see std::pin.